Federated Domain Generalization: A Survey: PRELIMINARIES

 \section{PRELIMINARIES}

-In this section, we first present an overview of federated learning, DA, domain generalization, and FDG.
-Then, we introduce the integration of federated learning and domain generalization.
-For readers' convenience, frequently used notations are summarized using Table~\ref{tab:Notations}.
+In this section, we begin by providing an overview of FL, DA, DG, and FDG.
+Subsequently, we discuss the integration of FL and DG.
+For the convenience of readers, we have summarized frequently used notations in Table~\ref{tab:Notations}.